How Is Tumor Treating Fields Used to Treat Mesothelioma?

 The treatment is designed for continual use at home or on-the-go.
 The carrying bag can be worn as a backpack or held in your hand.

-The therapy is applied with three pads attached to the front and back of a patient’s chest.
+The therapy is applied with four pads attached to the front and back of a patient’s chest.
 The pads are changed every two to three days, and the area must be shaved.
 It involves no skin incisions or insertion of any medical devices into the body.

 Patients are advised to wear NovoTTF-100L for 18 to 20 hours a day until their cancer progresses.